 Enjoy your Washi Buddies and get some washi on those babies!!!!

 what about pigs, pandas, fawn, and cats you say?
-If you would like the full range of buddies in one PDF they can be purchased through my little shop. $5 gets you a PDF that lets you make as many washi buddies as you like. makes some for yourself, your friends, for swaps, or a surprise for your planner group!!!
+If you would like the full range of buddies in one PDF they can be purchased for a donation. this gets you a PDF that lets you make as many washi buddies as you like. makes some for yourself, your friends, for swaps, or a surprise for your planner group!!!
 The possibilities are endless.
 Just no giving away or reselling any of my designs. or selling products made with them.
 These are the property of Live Love Goddess and its creator.

 Cute animal prints on plastic to wrap your washi on.
 However when I went to buy some they were all sold out.
 So I searched for other shops with them.
 But they were all sold out too.
 In the end I could find no cute washi holders to amuse my self with.
 It took me a few weeks for my brain to catch up.
 How hard could they be to make?
 So here is how you make your own animal washi holders.